Creepy Mistakes You Might Be Making

 If you're a socially-challenged guy trying to figure out how to date, you don't just risk being rejected by a specific woman, you're at risk of being shunned by a group or community of people.

 What’s worse?
-The internet makes this even more of a risk because your reputation follows you far more doggedly than it once could.
+The internet makes this even more of a risk because your reputation follows you far more doggedly than it could in - say - the 1960’s.

 Nobody likes being made to feel uncomfortable or unsafe, and most communities (think friend groups and professional networks) have social mechanisms to exclude people who don't respect that desire.
 Put into other words, they’ll find a way to kick out creepy men who scare the … uh …. women.